subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 By scaling, we control the magnitude of the attention scores and avoid subsequent arithmetic problems which can creep when softmax is applied.

-Finally we did not cover the Space and time complexity of attention.
+Finally to cover the Space and time complexity of attention, we glanced over the recent works by Google to tackle the space complexity and a new architecture called as Reformer to tackle the time complexity.

 [^1]: The resultant scoring matrix was filled with random numbers.
 Apologies to those meticulous readers who actually multiplied these matrices.